Hickory’s Deep Roots Run Deep in North Carolina Culture, Sports History

 With eight soccer fields, an 8,000-square-foot picnic shelter, picnic tables and grills, an alpine tower ropes course, two playgrounds, a concession stand, walking trail, canoe launch and horseshoe pits, this multiuse park is ideal for soccer, lacrosse, rugby and other sports.

 Sports Covered: Boating, fishing, swimming

 Take in the magisterial beauty of the surrounding Blue Ridge Mountains when you plan an outdoor tournament on Lake Hickory.
 Fishing tournaments are popular here during the summer months, when the lake has an abundance of largemouth bass, striped bass, crappie and channel catfish.
-Lake Hickory hosted a Lady Bass Angles Association Pro Tour event in late March 2019 and an episode of “Fishing University” in 2018. the Lady Bass Anglers Association will be returning to Lake Hickory Spring 2021.
+Lake Hickory hosted a Lady Bass Anglers Association Pro Tour event in late March 2019 and an episode of “Fishing University” in 2018.
+The Lady Bass Anglers Association will be returning to Lake Hickory Spring 2021.

 What are you waiting for?

 Let Sports Planning Guide help you plan the perfect event.